The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Note that not every lender will require all these documents — online lenders often have light documentation requirements.
-But having them handy will save you time if they are required and help you answer any questions the lender poses.
+And while document requirements vary by lender for startup loans, having them handy will save you time if they are required and help you answer any questions the lender poses.

 Documents about yourself